Jeannie Deakyne

-Jeannie Deakyne is an Arlington, Texas, champion for education and access, community builder, and combat veteran.
-As of 2020 she serves as the vice president of operations for the National Medal of Honor Museum Foundation in Arlington, Texas.
-She is an active member in the National and Texas Societies of the Daughters of the American Revolution, Alumni of the Gamma Phi Beta Sorority, and Arlington Council of PTAs leader.
+Jeannie Deakyne is an advocate for education and access, community builder, and combat veteran.
+As of 2020, she serves as the vice president of operations for the National Medal of Honor Museum Foundation in Arlington, Texas.
+She is an active member in the National and Texas Societies of the Daughters of the American Revolution, alumna of the Gamma Phi Beta sorority, and Arlington Council of PTAs leader.